dugaldmorrow/forge-bulk-issue-ops/README.md

 ![Screenshot of the Forge Bulk Issue Operations app](./image/bulk-edit-light-dark-mode.png)

-# Architecture
+# Documentation

-An overview of the major components of the app is provided in [Architecture.md](./Architecture.md).
+* An overview of the major components of the app is provided in [Architecture.md](./documentation/Architecture.md).
+* An examplanation of how the state of step completion is managed is provided in [StepCompletionStateManagement.md](./documentation/StepCompletionStateManagement.md).

 ## Setup